Welcome to Leach Botanical Garden

 As a result of their efforts, the Garden continues as a place of respite in the urban landscape.
 The Leach story---their pioneer roots, expeditionary adventures, scientific and artistic pursuits, botanical interests, whimsy, affection and humor—continues to inform our work.
 In partnership with other organizations, we offer practical instruction in a variety of garden-related topics.
 Children and adults pursue learning in the Garden through educational offerings ranging from botany to geology, from painting to illustration, from discovery to deduction.

 Today the Garden has grown to nearly seventeen acres.
-A Master Plan approved in 2010 provides direction for new facilities, botanical interpretations, and spaces for community activity.
+An Upper Garden Development Plan adopted in 2015 provides direction for new facilities, botanical interpretations, and spaces for community activity.
 We look forward to sharing the secrets of Leach Botanical Garden with you.